 Now, mount one reservoir on a 5-degree-of-freedom micro-positioning stage.
 [1-MED] Thoroughly clean all areas and connectors on each reservoir with isopropanol and deionized water.
 [2-CU-TXT] Then, blow dry the surfaces with nitrogen.
 [3-MED] Cover the water reservoirs and all clamps with PTFE tape to avoid leaks.
 [4-CU-TXT] Careful, change of order!

-Talent (hands) working to mount reservoir on stage

-The reservoir on the stage as it is being cleaned [TEXT: Use spectral grade isopropanol]
+The reservoir on the stage as it is being cleaned [TEXT: Use spectral grade isopropanol] Shots 2.4.1 and 2.4.2 are together

 Talent blow drying reservoir(s)

 Detail of a reservoir and clamp properly covered with tape [TEXT: PTFE – polytetrafluoroethylene]

+Talent (hands) working to mount reservoir on stage

 For imaging, position the two reservoirs under an optical microscope with a far field objective.
 [1-MED-TXT] Behind each reservoir, set up optical fiber clamps on linear translation stages.
 [2-CU]